Shubh28698/Shubh28698/README.md

 <p align='center'>
 I am a data science enthusiast and has been constantly looking to innovate something beneficial and wonderful I am very fond of writing blogs which focuses on the content related to data science, machine learning.
 I am constantly in learning phase.
-Likes to learn in project oriented manner.
+Likes to unleashe & implement projects with latest libraries & supporting technologies.

-For blogs, you can follow me on:
+<p style="text-align:center;">For blogs, you can follow me on:</p>
 <br>✒ https://dev.to/shubh28698</br>
 <br>✒ https://medium.com/@shubhamchaudhari28698</br>
 <br>✒ https://flipboard.com/@Shubham28698?from=share</br>